amyzyck/AmyZyck_Notebook/Infographic_Design.md

 See finished products [here](https://emmastrand.weebly.com/infographics.html).

+Welcome to my tidbits on designing and creating effective infographics.
+This is an evolving document and additions will be made over time.
+Please feel free to reach out to me (emma_strand@uri.edu) if you have any questions or suggestions!

 Insert note on copyright.

 The disconnect between the general public and the scientiic community is essentially an advertising issue.
 You can't get someone to actively makes changes and be involved in/support a movement if they don't care about it.
 And you can't get someone to care about something if they don't know about it.